-- Preference will be given to Jackson Heights and Jamaica residents
+- Preference will be given to Jamaica and Flushing residents

-Four (4) artists will be chosen by a peer panel of ACP art producers who include community members, arts lovers and supporters.
-Each artist will receive a commission of $10,000 and a world premiere of their work.
-This commission will cover:
+Four (4) artists will be chosen by a panel of ACP art producers who include community members, arts lovers and supporters.
+Each artist will receive a commission of $10,000 towards the creation of a new work, as well as support towards its premiere production.

 - A professional fee: to compensate the artists for their time & creative labor

 - Performers’ fees: to compensate the artists' performers, such as actors, dancers, and musicians, for their time & creative labor

 - Other expenses: related to the creation of the work

 additional Production Support:

 In addition to the $10,000 commissioning fee, Queens Council on the Arts also supports the fees associated with: